What you need to know before hiring your first employee

 When you’re starting up, it may be hard to articulate exactly what you want your first employee to help with.
 It may be a mixture of roles, skills and responsibilities.
 For this reason, it’s important to be specific yet open minded.
 You could consider hiring for potential rather than experience or attitude over qualification.
 You can do this by promoting your company’s values and the type of value you want your new employee to bring to your company.

-8. Develop employee procedures
+8. Develop employer contracts and employee procedures

 When you’re hiring your first employee, think about developing clear processes to help you hire and train your new employee.
 For example, start with an interviewing procedure so you can ensure all the candidates are treated the same.
 Once you’ve chosen a successful candiate, create an induction and training and development process so you can integrate your new employee quickly and easily.
 There are lots of resources and best practices available online and if you need professional help, we recommend calling HR Team, who we’ve worked with in the past.